pgm-2425-itexploration/trends-en-innovaties-1-pgm-eliabell/tutorial.md

 ===========================================ORM========================================================

-do note that all these examples are local files, you could also use ORM (Object-relational-mappers) which nestjs is known for you can follow the next steps.
+do note that all these examples are local files, you could also use ORM (Object-relational-mappers)